 Smart Dual Mechanism

 SPlayer doesn't just have embedded metadata parser and internet metadata fetcher.
-These two smarlty work together.
+Just like iTunes, these two smarlty work together.
 There are also options where you can control how these behave.

 Uses Web Worker technology.
 It's auto or it can be disabled or enabled.
 It's used to run metadata parser in the background to prevent affecting the performance of the page.